knu2xs/business-analyst-python-api-examples/docs/_sources/setup.rst.txt

 Creating an Environment with Stable
 ***********************************

-If all you need to do is get set up with the stable branch, your live is comparatively straightforward.
+If all you need to do is get set up with the stable branch, this is comparatively straightforward.
 The four lines above will get you started.
-These commands retrieve the contents of this repository to your local machine, steps into the directory, creates a Conda environment named ``ba-demos``, installs dependencies, and starts Jupyter Lab so you can investigate the example notebooks in the ``./notebooks`` directory.
+These commands retrieve the contents of this repository to your local machine, steps into the directory, creates a Conda environment named ``ba-ex``, installs dependencies, and starts Jupyter Lab so you can investigate the example notebooks in the ``./notebooks`` directory.

 Creating an Environment with a Development Branch